Cloud-Foundations/Dominator/cmd/imaginator/README.md

                     *image stream* names and their respective configurations
 - `Streams`:  this contains a table of *image stream* names and their respective configurations

+The `$ARCH` variable in the pattern strings or stream names expands to the value of `runtime.GOARCH`.

 The configuration for an *image stream* is a JSON object with the following
 fields: